dotanuki-labs/.github/CONTRIBUTING.md

 > Before creating an Pull Request, check whether there is a similar PR in the works or not, or
 > if there are any issues discussing what you trying to achieve

+Thank you so much for your PRs 🔥

 Pull requests are a great way to get your ideas into a Dotanuki Labs project.

 When deciding if I merge in a pull request I look at the following things: